faranalytics/socketnaut/examples/socketnaut_express/README.md

 # *Use Socketnaut to scale the main module of an Express web application.*

 In this example you will use Socketnaut to scale the main module of an Express web application.
 This example consists of an `index.js` module and a scaled `http_server.js` module.
-In the `index.js` module (i.e., that main thread) a `ServiceProxy` is instantiated and configured to start up 4 `http_server.js` workers and scale up to 42 workers on demand.
+In the `index.js` module (i.e., that main thread) a `ServiceProxy` is instantiated.
+The `ServiceProxy` is configured to start up 4 `http_server.js` workers and scale up to 42 workers on demand.

 `index.js`